Pokemon Sun And Moon Review - The Old School Game Vault

 The single-player campaign:

-Will keep you entertained for around 35-40 hours, and it is a testament to all of the detail that has gone into building the new world.
+It will keep you entertained for around 35-40 hours, and it is a testament to all the detail that has gone into building the new world.
 While other Pokemon games would devolve into grinding and end-game content, Sun and Moon makes the journey to the end equally enjoyable.
 While the story won’t win any literary awards, it’s perfectly serviceable and features a lot of cute humor.
-The island of Alola itself makes all of the happenings in the game more enjoyable, and you will have a lot of fun interacting with the different residents and quests that you find here.
+The island of Alola itself makes all the happenings in the game more enjoyable, and you will have a lot of fun interacting with the different residents and quests that you find here.

 The battle UI: